danyliu9/danyliu9/README.md

 ### What am I up to?

-Ⓜ️ Working at Motorola Solutions as a Software Developer.
+Ⓜ️ Working at Motorola Solutions as a Software Engineer.

 🌱 taking care of 18 house plants (I have run out of space).